murchandamus/bips/bip-update-process.md

 <img src="bip-0002/process.png"></img>

-Champions of a BIP may decide on their own to change the status between Draft, Deferred, or Withdrawn.
-A BIP editor may also change the status to Deferred when no progress is being made on the BIP.

 A BIP may only change status from Draft (or Rejected) to Proposed, when the author deems it is complete, has a working implementation (where applicable), and has community plans to progress it to the Final status.